winterjihwan/Eun/TROUBLESHOOTING.md

 Turns out if its completely 2D and I did not draw the opposite side,
 it will be culled out entirely

+12. 2025.06.27
+Had Sanitize error for JPH when I tried to register static mesh for Model
+There were two errors
+1. Assimp load import flags
+    JoinIdenticalVertices, SplitLargeMeshes would mess around the vertices that needs special treatment
+    when proccesing in the CPU side which is too buggy
+2. Quaternion not being normalized